qbrilliance/qristal-integrations/docker/beta_release/README.md

 ## Beta Release

-This directory contains a Docker image bundling the QB SDK and emulator (binary only).
+This directory contains a Docker image bundling Qristal.

-The image will be shared with beta testers via the GitLab container registry of the SDK repository.
+The image will be pushed to the GitLab container registry of the SDK repository.

 **Steps to build and push the image**